Skip to main content

 We understand that when it comes to your children, an emotional response is sometimes hard to avoid.
 However, we ask you to understand that we are doing our best to ensure all children have a positive experience in a safe environment while at camp.
 We evaluate each situation or conflict as objectively as possible and assess the event of each incident, keeping in mind each child’s part in the issue.
 Our goal with any and every incident is to react as quickly and efficiently as possible to ensure we are moving forward and learning from the incident.
 Both as an organization and for all parties involved, our goal is to improve and prevent further incidents.

 There are very few one-sided incidents and to successfully address a situation, we must look at each child’s part and gather all the facts.
 When speaking with you, we exercise the confidentiality of everyone concerned and can only provide information pertinent to your child.
 Staff cannot provide any personal information of other children/parents involved in a situation.
-We ask that you work with us to reinforce concerns brought forward and help by offering positive solutions to your child to avoid conflict in the future.
+We ask that you work with us to reinforce the concerns brought forward and help by offering positive solutions to your child to avoid conflict in the future.

 Just as we expect your child to respect the facility, our mission, and our staff working within it, we ask you to do the same.
 Remember there are impressionable ears everywhere in our facilities and as an adult, you have a responsibility to express yourself accordingly.
-Bullying occurs at all ages an we will not respond to parents who attempt to intimidate our staff with threats of any kind.
+Bullying occurs at all ages and we will not respond to parents who attempt to intimidate our staff with threats of any kind.

 Please speak appropriately and refrain from using threatening words, tone of voice, gestures, foul language, sexually inappropriate comments, and physical contact toward our staff.
 Please be aware that aggression of threatening behavior of any kind could affect your child’s eligibility to attend our program.
 Such behavior will not be tolerated and authorities will be contacted.

 Quality youth development programming isn’t just the proper ratio of teachers to youth or a clean classroom; it is a commitment to meeting the social, emotional, and developmental needs of youth.
-Moreover, it’s staff who are dedicated to providing high quality services for all youth.
+Moreover, it’s staff who are dedicated to providing high-quality services for all youth.

 Our goals are as follows: